andrasq/node-qibl/README.md

 ### qibl.readBody( emitter, callback(err, body) )

-Listen for 'data' events from the emitter and gather them together into the returned `body`.
+Listen for 'data' events from the emitter and assemble the data chunks into the returned `body`.
 Data may be either all strings or all Buffers.
 The returned body is a string for string data, else a Buffer for Buffer data.
 The callback is invoked when the 'end' event is received.